Faculty of Forensic Psychiatry

 All members of the College (including trainees and Affiliates) are eligible to join the Faculty.

-The Regulations [PDF; 58 KB] of the FFP outline the role and responsibilities of Faculty membership.
+The Regulations [PDF; 58 KB] outline the role and responsibilities of Faculty membership.

-Fellows and Affiliates of the College may apply for Accredited membership of the Faculty if they have completed the relevant Certificate of Advanced Training or have significant experience in forensic psychiatry.
-The accredited membership criteria policy outlines the pathways to receiving accredited membership.
+Fellows and Affiliates of the College may apply for Accredited Membership of the Faculty if they have completed the relevant Certificate of Advanced Training or have significant experience in forensic psychiatry.
+The Faculty's Accredited Membership Policy [PDF; 33 KB] outlines the pathways to become an Accredited Member.

 For further information on applying for accredited membership of the Faculty, please email email@example.com.

-In order to encourage achievements and excellence in forensic psychiatry, the Faculty supports the Medlicott Award.
-Further information can be found in the Awards section of the RANZCP website.
+In order to encourage achievements and excellence in forensic psychiatry, the Faculty supports the following awards:

 The Certificate of Advanced Training in Forensic Psychiatry is the premier training program in Australia and New Zealand in forensic psychiatry.